mardiros/mardiros.github.io/README.md

 # Mardiros' Personal Projects.

 Hi, I am mardiros, and I do programming.
-Mostly in python, rust.
+Mostly in python, sometime in rust.

+Here is a curated list of personal projects that I develop and try maintain.

 ## Python Libraries

+### Fastlife

+[fastlife](https://mardiros.github.io/fastlife/) is an asynchronous web framework based on fastapi, htmx and JinjaX.
+The idea is to build web application quickly.

+The documentation is available at: [https://mardiros.github.io/fastlife/](https://mardiros.github.io/fastlife/).

+The project is in development

+### messagebus

+[messagebus](https://mardiros.github.io/messagebus/) is a library to build an event driven architecture in Python 3.
+It support both synchronous and asynchronous code based on asyncio.

+The documentation is available at: [https://mardiros.github.io/messagebus/](https://mardiros.github.io/messagebus/).

 ### Turşu